stophobia/aiconfig/aiconfig-docs/docs/gradio-notebook.md

 #### [manual] Create from scratch

 - **Option 2: Create from scratch**.
-Create a [new Gradio SDK Space](https://huggingface.co/new-space) and add these files to your Space repo.
+Create a [new Gradio SDK Space](https://huggingface.co/new-space?sdk=gradio) (blank template) and add these files to your Space repo.
 To add files to your Space repo, you can do so through the [Web UI](https://huggingface.co/docs/hub/repositories-getting-started#adding-files-to-a-repository-web-ui) or [terminal](https://huggingface.co/docs/hub/repositories-getting-started#terminal).
   - [app.py](https://huggingface.co/spaces/lastmileai/gradio-notebook-template/blob/main/app.py)
   - [requirements.txt](https://huggingface.co/spaces/lastmileai/gradio-notebook-template/blob/main/requirements.txt)